 What is Christian Liberal Arts?

-‘The why’ plays a crucial role as the goal of ‘the what' and ‘the how'.
-Each of these areas is important to the complete experience of a Christian classical education at and to building the ballast which allows graduates to negotiate the modern world.
-The uniqueness of a Christian classical education is that it defines success in terms of virtue rather than purely in economics terms.
+‘The why’ plays as crucial a role as the goal of ‘the what' and ‘the how'.
+Each of these areas is important to a complete experience of a Christian classical education and building the ballast which allows graduates to negotiate the modern world.
+The uniqueness of a Christian classical education is that it defines success in terms of virtue rather than purely in economic terms.
 A great mind is therefore defined by intellectual curiosity and intellectual humility, and a great life is characterized by demonstrating wisdom, compassion, and courage to a watching world.

 Our world is changing.
 Industry experts, CEOs, politicians, and professors are articulating in articles and journals today the need for leaders who are not only technically proficient, but creative and able to exercise sound judgment.
 Such a need will likely only increase tomorrow.
 At a time when each of us can electronically access assimilated facts and information quickly and easily, tomorrow's leaders will need an education which teaches them to think both critically and creatively, analytically and artistically.

 "It's a horrible irony that at the very moment the world has become more complex, we're encouraging our young people to be highly specialized in one task."
 This quote from an August 2014 Fast Company article by Elizabeth Segran about tech CEOs reveals a compelling perspective on the need for contemporary and classical education.
 The article continues, "We are doing a disservice to young people by telling them that life is a straight path.
 The liberal arts are still relevant because they prepare students to be flexible and adaptable to changing circumstances."